 If you are interested in laser eye surgery, rather than refractive lens exchange, click here.

 Refractive lens exchange (RLE) is similar to cataract surgery, and with the correct lens choice for an individual may lead to spectacle-independence for both distance and near vision.
 Astigmatism can also usually be treated at the same time, giving many people the best vision that they have ever had.
-Laser surgery - now available at Nuffield Health Hereford - can sometimes be inappropriate for patients in this age group, the new procedure allowing people a hitherto unavailable treatment option.
+Laser surgery can sometimes be inappropriate for patients in this age group, the new procedure allowing people a hitherto unavailable treatment option.